Aida (musical): Synopsis

 In the Egyptian wing of a modern museum, a man and a woman touring the exhibit catch each other's eyes.
 A statue of Amneris, a female Pharaoh, comes to life ("Every Story Is a Love Story") and transports them to Ancient Egypt, where Radames, captain of the Egyptian army, and his men are returning from an expedition through the land of Egypt's long-time enemy, Nubia ("Fortune Favors the Brave").
 When his soldiers capture a group of Nubian women, he is captivated by one of the women, Aida, who tries to free herself by out-dueling one of his soldiers.
-Radames forces her to wash his back, but she refuses, saying that although the Egyptians took everything from the Nubians, they will never take their spirit ("The Past Is Another Land").
+Radames orders her to wash his back, but she refuses, saying that although the Egyptians took everything from the Nubians, they will never take their spirit ("The Past Is Another Land").
 Radames saves Aida's companions from the copper mines (and certain death) by sending them to the palace groundskeeper instead.
 He also ensures Aida serves as a handmaiden to his betrothed, Princess Amneris.
 Radames' father, Chief Minister Zoser, greets his son with news that the Pharaoh is dying, and Radames must prepare to become the next ruler of Egypt ("Another Pyramid").
 Unbeknownst to Radames, his father is poisoning the Pharaoh in order to accelerate Radames' ascension to the throne.

 Radames' Nubian servant, Mereb, is a young man who has learned the tricks of survival in Egypt.
 While delivering Aida to the princess, Mereb recognizes her as the daughter of the Nubian king under whom he had served during his days in Nubia.
 She commands him to keep her identity a secret, lest the Egyptians kill her ("How I Know You").
 Presented to Amneris, Aida is liked immediately, and she perceives that the Princess' love of fashion only serves as a mask of her insecurities ("My Strongest Suit").
 At a banquet, Amneris and Radames learn from the Pharaoh that they are to marry in seven days, leaving the captain distraught that his days as an explorer have ended ("Fortune Favors the Brave (Reprise)").
 Together, he and Aida share their dreams and regrets ("Enchantment Passing Through").

 Later that night, Amneris worries about her father's illness, and finds in Aida someone who understands and encourages her ("My Strongest Suit (Reprise)").
 Bursting into his fiancée's chamber, Radames steals a moment with Aida to share his growing attraction to her.
 Aida is taken by Mereb to the Nubian camp, where she reluctantly submits to her people's pleas to lead them ("Dance of the Robe").
 When she implores Radames to help the Nubians, he opens his heart by giving his possessions to them ("Not Me") and declaring his love for Aida ("Elaborate Lives").
 Unable to fight her feelings any longer, she falls into his embrace.
 Their bliss is interrupted by news that Radames' armies have captured Amonasro, king of Nubia and also Aida's father.
 Unable to comfort her, Radames leaves Aida in distress.
 Rallying her people, Aida assures them that Nubia will never die ("The Gods Love Nubia").